pololevu/lasc/README.md

 The project also utilises the sdcc-stm8 port of the official ST Micro Standard Peripheral Library - https://github.com/roshbaby/stm8s-sdcc

+The build is controlled by a single Makefile, you will need to edit this to suit your paths and the options you want - that should be pretty straightforward.
+In addition to building the code there are additional targets to simplify flashing, testing and zeroing the EEPROM if ncessary.

-Lasc code was developed on a Linux machine but most/all tools should run on Windows or Mac too.
+Lasc code was developed on a Linux machine but most/all tools should run on Windows or Mac.

 MAX7219 -> 3 digit 7 segment LED
 =================================